yannickl88/blog-articles/drafts/migrating-your-project-to-symfony.md

 But what if your project is too big?
 Well there is another way, which allows for a more gradual replacement of the old code.
 This is running both Symfony and your old one at the same time, using a fallback method and it is a lot easier than you might think.

 ## Setup
-So, what do we mean with a fallback method?
-What we want to do is wrap Symfony around your existing project.
-If a route cannot be matched by Symfony, we want to fallback onto the old framework.
+So, what do I mean with a fallback method?
+What you want to do is wrap Symfony around your existing project.
+If a route cannot be matched by Symfony, the request should fallback onto the old framework.

 And that is it really.
 What I recommend is first making sure your old project works with composer if it doesn't already.
 This will help a lot, since Symfony is mainly distributed using composer.

-Secondly, we need to add Symfony to your exising project.
+Secondly, you will need to add Symfony to your exising project.
 You could just copy the standard distribution into your project, which should work fine, all you really need is the `AppKernel` and all its settings properly configured.

-Lastly, create a `LegacyBundle` and in it a single controller, which we shall aptly name `FallbackController`.
+Lastly, create a `LegacyBundle` and in it a single controller, which shall aptly be named `FallbackController`.

 ## The Fallback Controller
 So, what does the `FallbackController` do?
 This controller will handle all non-Symfony routes, basically things still left for porting.